MJaloui/MJaloui/README.md

 ## Objective

 As a Senior QA Tester, my extensive career in problem-solving, analysis, and safeguarding has sparked my curiosity and love for Cybersecurity.
-I'm excited to transition into a Security Analyst role, where I continue to secure digital environments.
+I'm excited to transition into a Security Analyst role, where I can continue to secure digital environments.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]